This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Like many economical scopes built for the MSR, there may be some quality control issues to be aware of.
 Using Loctite can help to support secure assembly and mounting.
 Sure, this means an extra step for you, but it also means you have a stable optics system mounted to your rifle.

 XOPin customer service is extremely responsive and they offer a 12-month guarantee on their products.
 If you're expecting to use this scope for duty, combat, or heavy use, you may be disappointed.
 As a complete scope system, you can use it best for recreational shooting, target shooting, and in some hunting applications.
 Beware, this system weighs over 2 lbs when all devices are mounted.
 Bench shooting with a bipod may become your favorite weekend hobby.

 This combo package comes with a 4-12x50 rifle scope.
 It packs a ton of magnification for the AR-platform.
 The red or green illuminated rangefinding reticle has 5 brightness levels and is still visible even if you don't use the illumination.
 It has a fast focus eyepiece with 1/4 MOA clicks on both the elevation and windage turrets.

 It also comes with a push-button red laser sight and a red and green dot holographic sight.
 It's a complete tactical optics system if you're after a beginner's introduction to using the different optics included.

-- Adjustable reticle illumination with 5 brightness levels in both red and green, allowing for better reticle visibility at night or in low light environments
+- Adjustable reticle illumination with 5 brightness levels in both red and green, allowing for better reticle visibility in low light environments

 - An adjustable objective lens or AO - that allows for sharper focus of the target image, elimination of parallax, and range estimation